TriKro/rsb-content/part1-preface/how-to-use-this-book.md

 ### Tags

-A list of terms that can also be used to navigate through the book such as B2B \(for methods commonly used for Business-to-Business models\) and qualitative \(for the type of data used by this method.\)
+A list of terms that can also be used to navigate through the book such as B2B \(for methods commonly used for Business-to-Business models\) and qualitative \(for the type of data used by this method\).

 ### Description